 The trial lawyers at Banys, P.C. have a long history of success in the most complex business disputes.
-From breach of contract, fraud, antitrust, trade secret theft and even landlord-tenant disputes, Banys, P.C. has the experience required to win.
-Businesses of all sizes turn to Christopher Banys and his team at Banys, P.C. for successful resolution of their conflicts.
+From breach of contract, fraud, antitrust, trade secret theft and even landlord-tenant issues, Banys, P.C. has the experience required to win.
+Companies of all sizes turn to Christopher Banys and his team at Banys, P.C. for the successful resolution of their business disputes.

 - SAI v.
 Qualcomm: Banys, P.C. won a $12.5 million jury verdict for Santa Clara start-up SAI.
 Mr. Banys proved to the jury that QUALCOMM breached its contract with SAI by failing to honor its obligations and refusing to pay SAI fairly for the work SAI had done;

 - Zebohead Automotive v.
 Gondogdu: Banys, P.C. represented a small automotive repair shop against a known commercial and residential slumlord who refused to honor his lease obligations.
 Mr. Banys won two separate bench trials against Gondogdu, winning a court order to repair the building and attorney fees for Zebohead;

 - Tsai v.
 Fox Ortega, Premier Cru: Banys, P.C. represented a wine buyer who had purchased over $800,000 worth of wine from Fox Ortega, who for years was running a Ponzi-style scheme selling wine futures.
 Banys, P.C. was the only law firm to recover 100% of the money owed to its client, shortly before the scheme collapsed.
 Mr. Ortega’s scheme was covered by the New York Times and Mr. Ortega later plead guilty to fraud;